ETF review: a good retirement strategy or investment?

 Some mutual funds in fact charge high fees, but their performance is justified because they've managed to outperform the market—but that's not the norm.
 It's very difficult to outperform a Vanguard or Schwab mutual fund or an ETF, as most of these money managers are in the same exact category: for example, let’s say small cap versus a Vanguard small cap mutual fund, or a small cap ETF.

 Wrapping up, we regularly recommend and use ETFs.
 We also rely on low-cost mutual fund companies like Charles Schwab, Dimensional, and Vanguard when tackling our stock and bond recommendations.
 For our larger accounts for tax purposes, we use individual stocks as our money managers have 10- and 15-year track records of outperforming the indexes they're competing against.
 Furthermore, this is even more affordable than ETFs and mutual funds because an individually managed stock portfolio boasts a zero annual expense ratio.
 More detailed information surrounding that is best saved for another article, but a brief mention sheds some light on what we're doing with our clients.
+A financial advisors fees are paid separately and in addition to ETF fees.

 Schedule a Retirement Ready Success Call